What does the computing landscape look like in a decade ?

 That’s fine, nobody said you’re wrong, but you are increasingly a minority, and the economics of scale are not working in your favour.

 So we know where the hardware is going, but a16z says software is eating the world.
 Who’s going to write all this software ?
 And if there are no desktop computers, how ?

-Maybe, companies like Nitrous.io and Koding are right, and we’ll all be using online tools.
+Maybe, companies like Nitrous.io (now defunct) and Koding are right, and we’ll all be using online tools.
 In which case tablets with all day battery life and WiFi are the ticket — the market is certainly betting on that.

 But I think there are serious and persistent problems with the idea of always on that cannot be fixed with money.

 Broadband cellular or WiFi data has an upper limit, sure you can stack channels to make a single TCP flow go faster, but when everyone wants fast flows — and good upload bandwidth, will that scale to cities with tens of millions of individual ?
 Will it scale to people who don’t want to live in said Megalopolis ?